Kev1Dgd/Land_Surface_Temperature/README.md

 ├── outputs/
 │   ├── amsre/
 │   │   ├── dates/                        # Contains maps with gloss temperatures and plotting of temperatures as a function of TB with linear regression (.png)
+│   │   ├── stations/                     # Contains linear regressions for each station
 │   ├── fluxnet/
 │   │   ├── seasonal_evolution/           # Time trend in temperature for each station
 │   │   ├── seaonal_temp_tb/              # Comparison of temperature and TB over time